The cold weather is here to stay, and it’s only a matter of time before we get our first big snowfall. When it comes to

 This is important for two reasons.
 Firstly, keeping your muscles toasty while you use them makes them happy.
 Rigorous exercise for cold muscles can cause strains and injury.
 Secondly, it will allow you to take your time and not rush.
 Shovelling in a rush can cause poor technique and trying to lift too much snow at once – both of which can leave you susceptible to injury.
 Bundle up and take your time!
 Your back will thank you.

 It’s also important that you wear proper footwear.
 Wear some boots with non-slip tread so that you don’t slip and fall while trying to get the shovelling done.
+Nobody wants to suffer a sprained ankle and then try to navigate the slippery winter weather.

 4. Use Proper Lifting Technique